severalnines/docs/user-guide/mysql/backup.rst

 	- Specify the port number that will be used by ClusterControl to stream backup created on the database node.
 Only available if you choose *Store on Controller* in *Backup Location*.

 * **Databases**
 	- List of databases retrieved from the monitored MySQL servers.
 Default is 'All Databases'.

 ..
-Note:: You can check the backup status under *ClustreControl > Backup > Reports*.
+Note:: You can check the backup status under *ClusterControl > Backup > Reports*.

 Backup Schedule
 ```````````````